 I love reading about the men God used in the Bible.
 They are rarely the ones I think he would use.
 Think about Moses.
-He had an anger problem which led him to kill an Egyptian official, which resulted in him running for his life.
-He went from being in the hierarchy of the Egyptian palace to be a hired shepherd in the valley.
-And then when God thrust him into leadership, he complained that he didn't have the verbal or persuasive skills necessary to confront the Pharaoh.
+He had an anger problem, which led him to kill an Egyptian official, which resulted in him running for his life.
+He went from being in the Egyptian palace's hierarchy to be a hired shepherd in the valley.
+And then, when God thrust him into leadership, he complained that he didn't have the verbal or persuasive skills necessary to confront the Pharaoh.
 (I assume some people today would say he had a bit of a self-esteem problem.)
 Add to this his issues with his family of origin: abandonment; adoption; raised by a Pharaoh who oppressed his people.
 Had Prozac been available, I imagine Moses would have been first in line.
 God used him to lead the most significant movement in the Bible: The Exodus.
 What can we learn from stories like this about how God uses men?

 First | God is not hindered by our past failings.

 Did you get that?
 Moses was an emotional wreck at times, and God still used him.
 He was a wimp at times, and God still used him.
 Some days he wanted to give up, and God still used him.
 He was overwhelmed, and guess what - yep, God still used him.
 And other characters were much the same.
 David was an adulterer, murderer, and liar.
 Paul imprisoned and persecuted Christians.
 Abraham lied about Sarah being his wife, twice: and the list could go on.
 But why did God continue to use them?
 Because they had a heart for him in spite of their failures and faults - and we all have ours.
 Only God can redeem every part of our biography, no matter how bad, and refashion it for his purposes.
 No person and no one's story is exempt.

 Second | God uses ordinary people to accomplish extraordinary work.